Areas of expertise

 Retirement security • Labor markets • Financial markets

 Monique Morrissey joined the Economic Policy Institute in 2006.
 Her areas of interest include Social Security, pensions and other employee benefits, household savings, tax expenditures, older workers, public employees, unions, and collective bargaining, Medicare, institutional investors, corporate governance, executive compensation, financial markets, and the Federal Reserve.
 She is active in coalition efforts to reform our private retirement system to ensure an adequate, secure, and affordable retirement for all workers.
 She is a member of the National Academy of Social Insurance.
 Prior to joining EPI, Morrissey worked at the AFL-CIO Office of Investment and the Financial Markets Center.

 B.A., Political Science and History, Swarthmore College

 Margaret Poydock joined EPI in 2016.
-As the policy analyst, she assists the policy team in managing EPI’s legislative and policy initiatives to build a more just economy.
-Previously, Poydock was EPI’s communications assistant.
-In that position, she provided support for the media relations, publications, and web departments.
+As a senior policy analyst, she works on issues of unions, labor standards, and strikes.
+She also helps manage EPI’s legislative and policy initiatives to build a more just economy.
+Previously, Poydock was EPI’s communications assistant where she provided support for the media relations, publications, and web departments.

 B.S., Political Communication, Emerson College